keyboard_arrow_up

 Pressure Transducer Features

-Different transducers have different features and components.
-For example, to make sure you are aware of any danger, manufacturers often install features like alarms.
-They can also further safeguard your application with automatic shut-off switches, if appropriate.
-All pressure transducers, though, typically feature: a sensing element (in either direct or indirect contact with the process medium) and a transducing element that creates either an optical output signal or an electrical output signal.
-In addition, almost all pressure transducers today use an integrated circuit, also known as an IC microchip or silicon chip.
-The integrated circuit is a miniaturized electronic circuit.
-Many sensors and transducers use chips to maintain accuracy and to communicate with other equipment.
+Pressure transducers can have a variety of features and components.
+For safety, manufacturers might include alarms and automatic shut-off switches when needed.
+All pressure transducers generally have a sensing element (either in direct or indirect contact with the process medium) and a transducing element that generates either an optical or electrical output signal.
+Most modern pressure transducers also incorporate an integrated circuit (IC microchip or silicon chip), which is a miniaturized electronic circuit used to maintain accuracy and communicate with other equipment.

 Pressure Transducer Images, Diagrams and Visual Concepts